Who are the activists jailed in Hong Kong's largest national security trial?

 The professor - Benny Tai

-This eventually became the pro-democracy Occupy Central movement that he founded along with two others.
-It was a historic civil disobedience campaign that called for fair and free elections in Hong Kong.
+It was a historic civil disobedience campaign that called for fair and free elections in Hong Kong, and saw hundreds of thousands take to the streets.

 A year later, after the NSL was imposed, he was fired from his tenured job at the prestigious University of Hong Kong (HKU) over his criminal conviction.

-Mr Tai accused the university of bowing to Chinese pressure and called it the “end of academic freedom” in the city.
+Tai accused the university of bowing to Chinese pressure and called it the “end of academic freedom” in the city.

 The student - Joshua Wong

-Arguably Hong Kong’s most famous pro-democracy activist, Joshua Wong’s journey into activism started when he was just 14.
+Arguably Hong Kong’s most famous pro-democracy activist, Wong’s journey into activism started when he was just 14.

-He was just 20 when his activism first landed him in jail.
-He had more spells in jail, including one in 2019, when he walked out a day after hundreds of thousands marched against a hugely controversial extradition bill - it would allow Hong Kongers to be sent to mainland China to face trial.
+In 2019, Hong Kong erupted in months-long protests as hundreds of thousands marched against a hugely controversial extradition bill that would allow Hongkongers to be sent to mainland China to face trial.

-He was jailed for his role in them - and placed in solitary confinement.
+He was jailed for his role in them, and placed in solitary confinement.

 But he remained defiant after pleading guilty: “Perhaps the authorities wish me to stay in prison one term after another.
 But I am persuaded that neither prison bars, nor election ban, nor any other arbitrary powers would stop us from activism.”